raytheonbbn/maude-hcs/README.md

 maude-hcs scheck --test ./use-cases/challenge-problem-2/cp2_scenarios/cp2_scenario_1.maude --query ./smc/cp2_eval_cp2_scenario_1.quatex -j 0 -n 30-120
 ```

 The probabilistic model and its initial configuration should be specified in Maude and provided via the ``--test TEST`` option (default: ``results/generated_test.maude``).
 The Maude execution starts from the initial term provided via the ``--initail INITIAL`` option (default: ``initConfig`` specified in ``TEST``) and rewrites to the final configuration.
 From the final configuration, the observables are extracted using the monitor and adversary actors specified in the Maude source file for the model checking problem, provided via ``--file FILE`` option, or by the ``--protocol PR`` option.
 For example ``--protocol dns`` refers to a model checking file created specifically for the dns protocol under `lib/`.

 Quantitative properties, such as the expected value of the average latency, can be specified using a QuaTEx formula and provided via ``--query QUERY`` option (default: ``smc/query.quatex``).
-Our latency and scalability metrics in terms of exfiltrated files - for example, those defined in ``smc/latency.quatex`` and ``smc/scalability_cp2_scenario_1.quatex``, and imported into ``smc/cp2_eval_cp2_scenario_1.quatex``) - can be expressed with a QuaTEx formula of the following form:
+Our example latency and scalability metrics in terms of exfiltrated files are defined in ``smc/latency.quatex`` and ``smc/scalability_cp2_scenario_1.quatex``, and imported into ``smc/cp2_eval_cp2_scenario_1.quatex``, and can be expressed with a QuaTEx formula of the following form:
 ```shell
 Latency() = s.rval("getLatency(getMonitor(C))");
 eval E[Latency()] with delta = 2;